Norost/nrfs/Specification/file_system.rst

 * Offset: Offset of the data on the heap.

 * Length: The length of the file or symlink in bytes.

-* Item count: The amount of items in the directory.

 After the data block comes an arbitrary amount of extension data.